- Why is medical data hunted?

 - Technical safeguards

-While HIPAA Privacy rules refer to PHI integrity and correct on-time disclosure to legal patients, the HIPAA Security Rule – to the protection of electronic PHI that is stored and transmitted by digital devices and across networks.
-Besides, you’ll meet Addressable safeguards that presuppose a certain amount of flexibility for covered entities and business associates who can develop alternative ways to cover the safeguard rules on condition each and every alternative is properly documented.
+HIPAA Privacy rules refer to PHI integrity and correct on-time disclosure to legal patients.
+The HIPAA Security Rule refers to the protection of electronic PHI that is stored and transmitted by digital devices and across networks.
+Besides, you’ll meet Addressable safeguards that presuppose a certain amount of flexibility for covered entities.
+And, business associates, who can develop alternative ways to cover the safeguard rules on condition each and every alternative is properly documented.

 Physical safeguards focus on controlling physical access to data, monitoring location, and devices.
 Workplaces have some restrictions in use and have to guarantee the safe surroundings of devices on which sensitive data is kept.
 Physical and technical safeguards regulate the use of ePHI on hardware and software and if any device is moved, it should be inventoried and data should be copied.